GameBakLeVrai/AutoIPTables/README.md

 ## Features

-- Add your rules from text file
+- Add your rules from text file in the config folder
 - You can add your own comment with # in the text config file
 - Remove All Tables